Skip to main content

 What is the AEOTC?

-The Agricultural Employer Overtime Tax Credit (AEOTC) is an Oregon tax credit under ORS 315.133 that refunds a percentage of overtime premium costs paid by qualifying agricultural employers.
-It was created alongside HB 4002 to help Oregon farms offset the new agricultural overtime requirements.
+The Agricultural Employer Overtime Tax Credit (AEOTC) is an Oregon tax credit under ORS 315.133 for a source-defined percentage of qualifying overtime premium costs paid by agricultural employers.
+It was created alongside HB 4002.

 How much is the AEOTC worth?